-While players may have been reticent to “shard” items in the past out of fear of them potentially becoming must-use items, the sunsetting of weapons from previous Seasons alleviates this stress.
+While players may have been reticent to “shard” items in the past out of fear of them potentially becoming must-use items, the sunsetting of some weapons from previous Seasons alleviates this stress.
 Weapons from a few Seasons ago have their max Power capped, meaning they are no longer viable in endgame content.
-Furthermore, armor you like the look of will be available for transmog in the future.
+Furthermore, armor you like the look of is now available for transmog.

-Should you have stacks of 40 or 50 Legendary shaders, consider purging them into stacks of 20, as you probably won’t need more than that in the short term.
-Head to Master Rahool in the Tower and start dismantling shaders that will give you Legendary Shards.
+This tip is going to be relevant for those players that still have a bunch of shaders sitting in their inventory.
+If you're joining the game later, this won't apply to you.
+However, if you do have a stack of 40 or 50 Legendary shaders, consider purging them as you no longer need to keep copies.
+To do this, head to Master Rahool in the Tower and dismantle shaders.
 Thirty shaders from a single unwanted stack will turn into 30 Legendary Shards.
 I made 185 Legendary Shards in two minutes using this method.
 Feel free to blow up anything you find ugly and wouldn't be caught dead in.

 Once again, I like to save resources that I don’t need to spend now, so I found myself walking around with tokens for most of the NPC representatives on each planet.
 In some cases, I had more than 500 tokens.
 Turning in 500 tokens to Failsafe, for example, would result in 25 packages from her, which would result in a minimum of 75 Legendary Shards if you blew up everything she gave you, and that’s not including the shaders you’d also acquire.
 If you’re hoarding tokens but desperately need Legendary Shards, turn them in so you can blow up the gear.
 This is especially true for any planet that's being removed after Season of Arrivals.